 - Advertising/payment QR codes.
 These enable retailers to boost sales by sending QR code offers to customers, who are able to compare prices and product information while in the shops.
 Other innovative smartphone apps allow shoppers to scan, create and save their lists and receipts, and pay by holding their phones over a QR code

 - Warehouse management systems.
-These help manufacturers and retail giants such as Amazon to work faster and more efficiently as a result of accurate, quick, automated product scanning, tracking and picking systems, improved product-to-market times and streamlined costs
+These help manufacturers and retail giants to work faster and more efficiently as a result of accurate, quick, automated product scanning, tracking and picking systems, improved product-to-market times and streamlined costs

 - Healthcare tracking solutions.
 Hospitals and medical centres use barcode labels to track medication, equipment and important patient details such as medical history and drug allergies so as to avoid the occurrence of medical errors.
 They also stop disease spreading by enabling users to know what equipment has been sterilized and is ready for use